techfort/LokiJS/tutorials/Persistence Adapters.md

 To instruct loki that your adapter supports 'reference' mode, you will need to implement a top level property called 'mode' on your adapter and set it equal to 'reference'.
 Having done that and configured that adapter to be used, whenever loki wishes to save the database it will instead call out to an exportDatabase() method on your adapter.

-A simple example of an advanced 'reference' mode adapter might look like :
+A simple example of an advanced 'reference' mode adapter might look like:
 ```javascript
 function YourAdapter() {
    this.mode = "reference";